sagemath/trac_to_gh/Issue 7734.md

 # Issue 7734: edge_coloring ( and possibly vertex_coloring ) loop forever when GLPK is not installed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7734

 Original creator: ncohen